nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** February 26th is the day in 2004 that Republic of Macedonia President Boris Trajkovski is killed in a plane crash near Mostar, Bosnia and Herzegovina.
+**<b>📌 Daily Fact:</b>** February 27th is the day in 1870 that the current flag of Japan is first adopted as the national flag for Japanese merchant ships.

 ---